 Our supply contracts generally have a two-year term.
 Except for force majeure events such as natural disasters and other acts of God, and non-performance by Herbalife, our manufacturers generally cannot unilaterally terminate these contracts.
 These contracts can generally be extended by us at the end of the relevant time period and we have exercised this right in the past.
 Globally we have over 40 suppliers of our products.
-For our major products, we have both primary and secondary suppliers.
-Our major suppliers include Nature's Bounty for protein powders, Fine Foods (Italy) for protein powders and nutritional supplements, PharmaChem Labs for teas and Niteworks® and JB Labs for fiber.
+For our major products, we have both primary and secondary suppliers include Nature's Bounty for protein powders, Fine Foods (Italy) for protein powders, Fine Foods (Italy) for protein powders, Fine Foods (Italy) for protein powders and nutritional supplements, PharmaChem Labs for teas and Niteworks® and JB Labs for fiber.
 In the event any of our third-party manufacturers were to become unable or unwilling to continue to provide us with products in required volumes and at suitable quality levels, we would be required to identify and obtain acceptable replacement manufacturing sources.
-There is no assurance that we would be able to obtain alternative manufacturing sources on a timely basis.
-An extended interruption in the supply of products would result in the loss of sales.
+There is no assurance that we would be able to obtain atternative manufacturing sources on a timely basis.
+An extended interruption in the supply ordoucts would result in the loss of sales.
 In addition, any actual or perceived degradation of product quality as a result of reliance on third party manufacturers may have an adverse effect on sales or result in increased product returns and buybacks.
-Also, as we experience ingredient and product price pressure in the areas of soy, dairy products, plastics, and transportation reflecting global economic trends, we believe that we have the ability to mitigate some of these cost increases through improved optimization of our supply chain coupled with select increases in the retail prices of our products.
+Also, as we experience ingredient and product price pressure in the areas of soy, dairy products, plastics, and transportation reflecting global economic trends, we believe that we have the ability to mitigate some of these cost increases through improved optimization of our supply chain course.